 Building an attack infrastructure on top of victim machines helps conceal the attacker’s true identity and origin of the attack.
 It also provides high availability infrastructure, which is very helpful when relying on compromised servers, in case one of the servers fails or loses connectivity to the internet.

-While organisations can treat this as an issue of increased electric bills which can annually result in additional costs of 1000-2000$ per server, this may only be the beginning.
+While organizations can treat this as an issue of increased electric bills which can annually result in additional costs of 1000-2000$ per server, this may only be the beginning.
 With relatively simple modifications the Bondnet can use its complete control over compromised organization servers, many of which contain sensitive information, to spread evil and perform other illegal actions.
 Today’s mining may easily become a ransomware campaign, data exfiltration or lateral movement inside the victim’s network.

 If you want to make sure your machines are not infected, download our free detection & cleanup tool below.